Nordic Combined at PyeongChang 2018

-The ski jumping portion of the competition is held first followed by a cross-country skiing pursuit race later that same day.
+Nordic combined incorporates ski jumping and cross-country skiing.
+It is the last sport on the Olympic program that is contested only by men.
+The ski jumping portion of the competition is held first, followed by a cross-country skiing pursuit race later that same day.
 The top finisher in ski jumping will be the first to start the cross-country race in which the start intervals are determined by the scores from the ski jumping.
-This means that the first skier to cross the finish line is the winner.
+The first skier to cross the finish line is the winner.